 The main debugger window consists of two panels and a context-sensitive toolbar.
-Use toolbar icons to manage breakpoints and step into or through code; hover over an icon for a tooltip that identifies the option associated with the icon.
+Use toolbar icons to manage break-points and step into or through code; hover over an icon for a tooltip that identifies the option associated with the icon.
 The toolbar options are:

-Option Action Shortcut Step into Click the Step into icon to execute the currently highlighted line of code.
-Option/Alt Shift + I + Step over Click the Step over icon to execute a line of code, stepping over any subfunctions invoked by the code.
-The sub-function executes, but is not debugged unless it contains a breakpoint.
-Option/Alt Shift + O + Continue/Start Click the Continue/Start icon to execute the highlighted code, and continue until the program encounters a breakpoint or completes.
-Option/Alt Shift + C + Toggle break- point Use the Toggle breakpoint icon to enable or disable a breakpoint (without removing the breakpoint).
-Option/Alt Shift + T + Clear all break-points Click the Clear all breakpoints icon to remove all breakpoints from the program.
-Option/Alt Shift + X + Stop Click the Stop icon to halt the execution of a program.
-Option/Alt Shift + S +
+until the program encounters a breakpoint or completes.
+Shift + C Toggle break-Use the Toggle breakpoint icon to enable or disable a breakpoint (without Option/Alt removing the breakpoint).
+Shift + T point Clear all break-Click the Clear all breakpoints icon to remove all breakpoints from the pro-Option/Alt points Shift + XClick the Stop icon to halt the execution of a program.
+Option/Alt Stop + Shift + S